bigdata-i523/hid315/README.md

    - Garner, Jeffry L
    hid:
    - 315
-   title:TBD
+   title: TBD
+   abstract: >
-   abstract: The new technology used in football helmets in regards to concussions....and any role for Big Data/Data Science.
+       The new technology used in football helmets in regards to concussions....and any role for Big Data/Data Science.
    url: https://github.com/bigdata-i523/sample-hid000/paper2/paper2.pdf
    type: latex
    status: in progress